hubmapconsortium/documentation/docs/Publications/index.md

 ## 4. Navigating to Your Publication
 After the upload is complete, navigate to the publication in the Ingest Portal.
- - In the main search, enter the Publication's HuBMAP ID or just search by TYPE, and click SEARCH
+ - In the main search, enter the Publication's HuBMAP ID or search by TYPE, then click SEARCH
     <img src="Publications-Step4-0.png" alt="Search for Publication" width="800"> <br />
  - This will open the "Publication Information" dialog, where you can update the descripton or other information.